How can I use my IRA to fund my charitable giving

 - As the Advisor of a Designated Fund, you determine the timing and the amount of the grants to be sent to the charity.
 This allows you to set aside money for a favorite charity and see that money distributed over time – instead of a single lump sum.

-- You may have more than one Designated Fund to support more than one charity.
+- You may have multiple Designated Funds if you want to use your QCD to support more than one charity.

 - Funds in a Designated Fund may be invested in the NCF pools and have the opportunity to grow beyond the initial gift.
 A Designated Fund may also receive future IRA distributions, as well as other contributions.